-The National Training Institute on Race & Equity (NTIRE) is a social entrepreneurial entity that assists individuals and organizations with understanding, identifying and managing the content, skills, and behavior needed to create diverse social and professional communities that are inclusive and equitable.
-Built on a unique combination of social science, the tenets of Martin Luther King Jr.’s version of the Beloved Community, the values of Morehouse College, and engaging and interactive training, NTIRE uses non-judgmental, yet evidence-based approaches to shed light on difficult and sensitive topics to enhance interpersonal and intergroup relations.
+The National Training Institute on Race & Equity (NTIRE) at Morehouse College is a social-impact and educational entity.
+We assist individuals and organizations with identifying, understanding, and managing the content, skills, and behavior needed to create diverse, equitable, and inclusive organizations and communities.
+NTIRE's model is built on a unique combination of social and cognitive science, the tenets of Martin Luther King Jr.’s version of the Beloved Community, the values of Morehouse College, and engaging and interactive training.
+NTIRE uses non-judgmental, yet evidence-based approaches to shed light on difficult and sensitive topics to enhance interpersonal and intergroup relations.
 A portion of all revenue is donated to a scholarship fund at Morehouse College, an Historically Black College for men in Atlanta, Georgia, to assist promising young men with reaching their academic and career goals.

 Given the long and significant role that race has played in the history of intergroup relations in the United States, NTIRE includes race as a baseline social category for our work.
 We understand, however, that race and other social identities often combine in a manner that is worthy of deeper, more specific discussion and analysis.
 Our approach to equity—the appropriate distribution of resources relative to a group’s specific needs—recognizes race as a key factor when examining various group-based disparities (e.g., age, gender, religion, and socio-economic status).
 There are general differences between groups, but there are sometimes additional, significant differences within groups that are often race-based.
 For example, while research demonstrates that men and women may differ in how they experience the world, Black men may also differ from White men, and Asian women may differ from Hispanic women.